 Since inception, the Company has incurred substantial operating losses, principally from expenses associated with the Company's research and development programs, clinical trials conducted in connection with the Company's product candidates, and applications and submissions to the U.S. Food and Drug Administration.
-The Company has not generated significant revenue and have incurred significant net losses in each year since our inception.
-As of March 31, 2020, the Company has incurred approximately \$296 million of cumulative net losses and we had approximately \$17.5 million in cash, investment securities, interest receivable and receivables from the sale of our State of New Jersey net operating losses.
+The Company has not generated significant revenue and has incurred significant net losses in each year since our inception.
+As of June 30, 2020, the Company has incurred approximately \$301 million of cumulative net losses and we had approximately \$25.5 million in cash, investment securities, and interest receivable.
 We have substantial future capital requirements to continue our research and development activities and advance our product candidates through various development stages.
 The Company believes these expenditures are essential for the commercialization of its technologies.